phrakberg/ansible-bootstrap/README.md

 ## Summary

 For a work project I had to pick up Ansible.
-I'm definitley a learn by doing (or breaing if you ask my wife), so this was just me learning the basic ideas behind the tool.
-I quickly decided to use this for easy user management of my Pi's and VM's.
+I'm definitley a learn by doing (or breaking if you ask my wife), so this was just me learning the basic ideas behind the tool.
+I quickly decided to use this for easy user management of my Pis and VMs.
 This is a basic ansible setup I use with my pi4 to quickly add my user and some apps that I like to have.
 It is not a comprehensive setup.

 This does currently require you to already have a user with sudo and your SSH key to work properly